UNH-DistSyS/UNH-CLT/environments/README.md

 ### Topology

 AWS requires a separate VPC for each region, and each AZ has at least one network.
 AZs with a single node have only one network.

+## Microsoft Azure

+* The default instance size is Standard_B1ls
+  * Overwrite this with "TF_VAR_instance_type=YOUR_INSTANCE_SIZE_HERE"
+* Set the TF_VAR_region_#_name variables to change which regions you deploy to.

+### Deployment

+Due to the way the Terraform uses the Azure API, some manual steps are required.

+1. Sign into your azure account on your local system
+2. cd to \<project root\>/environments/azure
+3. comment out the last block "azurerm_virtual_network_peering" "peering"
+  * Otherwise this causes issues with Terraform's dependency solver
+4. Run "make apply"
+5. un-comment the "azurerm_virtual_network_peering" "peering" block
+6. Run "make apply" again

+### Topology

+Everything runs under a single Resource Group, with each AZ having it's own virtual private network.
+An AZ will have one or more subnets.

 ## Google Cloud Platform (GCP)